-Bone graft is a common performed in conjunction with dental implant placement.
-The function of bone graft is to help fill in voids to promote bone growth and lock the implant in place.
-Bone graft is commonly placed after extracting failing teeth to preserve the socket for future dental implant placement.
-It can also be used at the time of implant placement to help grow additional bone surrounding the implant.
-Bone graft is obtained from various sources, it can be synthetic, cadaver (allograft), pig or cow bone (xenograft), or from your own body (autograft).
+Bone grafting is commonly performed in conjunction with dental implant treatment.
+The function of a bone graft is to fill in the voids to promote bone growth.
+This improves the chances of the implant post locking in place.
+Bone graft is commonly placed after removing teeth to preserve the socket for future implant placement.
+Bone graft is also commonly used at the time of implant placement to promote additional bone growth surrounding the implant post.
+Bone graft material is obtained from various sources.
+It can be synthetic, cadaver (allograft), pig (xenograft), cow (bovine), or even come from another part of your own body (autogenous bone graft).

-A sinus lift is used to place dental implants in the upper posterior jaw area.
-For those who are dental savvy, a sinus lift is used for implant placement on teeth #2, 3, 4, 13, 14 and 15 and occasionally on #5 and 12.
-You require a sinus lift whenever there's not enough bone under the sinuses to place a dental implant.
-By elevating the sinuses, your dentist can pack bone and place a large enough dental implant to restore your tooth.
+A sinus lift is used to place dental implants in the upper posterior jaw area when there insufficient jawbone.
+For those of you who are dental savvy, there are teeth #2, 3, 4, 13, 14, and 15, and occasionally teeth #5 and 12 as well.
+You require a sinus lift whenever there's not enough bone under the sinus membrane to place a dental implant post.
+Your dentist will elevate the sinus membrane, pack some bone, and place a large enough dental implant.
+Once healed, you can use this implant to restore your missing tooth or teeth.

 Lateral Wall Sinus Graft

-A lateral wall sinus graft is a sinus augmentation procedure reserved for the most extreme cases.
-A sinus lift is needed whenever you have about 4 to 8 mm of remaining bone under the sinuses.
-When there is less than 4 mm of bone, you will require a lateral wall sinus graft instead.
-To perform a lateral wall sinus graft, your dentist will cut a hole to access your sinus membrane.
-Then, he or she will manually push the sinus membrane up and add significant amount of bone underneath your sinus.
-Once healed, there will be more than enough room to place multiple large dental implants under the sinus.
-It takes a week to recover from a lateral wall sinus graft.
-Be sure to get lots of rest and avoid putting pressure on your sinuses.
-This means no blowing your nose, no straws, and no coughing or sneezing (do it with your mouth open if you have to) until you've recovered from your surgery.
+A lateral wall sinus graft is a sinus augmentation reserved for the most extreme cases.
+You can use a sinus lift whenever you have about 4 mm to 8 mm of remaining jawbone under the sinus membrane.
+However, when there is only 2 mm to 3 mm of bone under the sinus, a simple lift will not work.
+Instead, you require a lateral wall sinus graft to restore the missing jawbone.
+To perform a lateral wall sinus graft, your dentist cuts a hole to access the sinus membrane.
+Next, your dentist manually pushes the sinus membrane up.
+This allows your dentist to add a significant amount of bone underneath the sinuses.
+Once healed, there will be more than enough room to place multiple implant posts underneath the sinus.
+This is a very complex, expensive, and difficult surgery.
+It takes at least one week to recover from a lateral wall sinus graft procedure.
+Be sure to get lots of rest.
+Avoid putting any unwanted pressure on your sinuses.
+No blowing your nose, no straws, and no coughing or sneezing (if you must, then do it with your mouth open) until you've recovered from your urgery.

-The cost of a bone graft or sinus surgery depends on the complexity of your treatment.
-A standard bone graft is typically the least expensive augmentation procedure, costing just a few hundred dollars.
-Next is a sinus lift, which is a bit more tricky, and your cost is likely to get closer to a thousand dollars or more.
-Finally, block grafts and lateral wall sinus grafts get quite expensive.
-Not only all these surgeries very complex, but they require lots of costly raw material, such as processed grafts, screws, and membranes.
-A block graft or lateral wall sinus graft typically costs several thousand dollars, which is in addition to the cost of your actual dental implants.
-Dental implants are not inexpensive, however, there really is no better investment in your health, beauty, and confidence than getting your missing teeth back!
+The cost of the surgeries depends on the complexity of the treatment.
+Unfortunately, this cost is always in addition to the cost of the implant treatment itself.
+To start, a standard bone grafting procedure is the least expensive procedure.
+Most bone graft treatments cost a few hundred dollars, maybe up to a thousand dollars or so.
+Next is the sinus lift procedure.
+This procedure is a bit more tricky so the cost is likely to get closer to a thousand dollars or a bit more.
+Finally, there are the block bone grafts and lateral wall sinus graft procedures.
+These surgeries are very complex and therefore quite expensive.
+These surgeries require lots of costly raw materials such as processed grafts, screws, membranes, etc. which makes them even more expensive.
+A block graft or lateral wall sinus graft typically costs several thousands of dollars, which is in addition to the cost of the actual implant posts.
+These surgeries are not inexpensive.
+However, there really is no better investment in your oral health, beauty, and confidence than getting your teeth back with dental implants!